MrEldridge22/ESP32-RC-Car/Readme.md

 This project is an ESP32-S3 based remote-controlled (RC) car that utilizes the ESP-NOW communication protocol for wireless control.
 The project is designed to provide a robust, low-latency, and efficient way to control an RC car using ESP32 microcontrollers.

+There is also a Autodesk Fusion Project Archive (ESP32 RC Car.f3d) which has the electronics I have used for this project.

 ## Features
 - **Platform:** ESP32-S3
 - **Wireless Protocol:** ESP-NOW (no WiFi router required)